 Attractions with height restrictions will be designated like this: (H33) the H designates height restriction and the following number designates how many inches tall you must be in order to ride.
 In this example (H33) you must be 33 inches tall to ride.
 Cast members will measure those in question.

-Disney Genie – Attractions that participate in Walt Disney World’s two pay to skip the ride schemes will be designated like this:
+Attractions that participate in Walt Disney World’s pay to skip the line system will be designated like this:

 - Genie+ eligible attractions will be indicated by (Genie+)